Skip to main content

 Biography

-Dr. Jihad Qaddour received his Ph.D. degree in Electrical Engineering Telecommunication in 1990 from the Wichita State University.
-From 1993-1998, he was an assistant professor at Mesa State College, Colorado.
-Dr. Qaddour received his tenured and associated professor in 1998 from Mesa State College, Colorado.
-He Served at Mesa State as a graduate Coordinator from 1996-1998.
-Dr. Qaddour joints the industry in late 1998 to gain more hands on experiences.
-From 1998 to 1999, he was with Sprint PCS, Switch and Radio department, as a Principal Engineer.
-From 1999-2001, Dr Qaddour was a manger of the Switch and Radio department, where he managed more than 10 engineers.
-From 2001-2002, Dr. Qaddour moved to Broadband Wireless department as a Lead engineer to select the new broadband technology for Sprint Wireless.
-From 2002 to present, Dr. Qaddour is teaching in School of Information Technology at Illinois State University, where he received his tenured in 2005 and associate professor in 2008.
+Dr. Jihad Qaddour received his Ph.D. in Electrical Engineering Telecommunication 1990 from Wichita State University.
+1993-1998, he was an assistant professor at Mesa State College, Colorado.
+Dr. Qaddour received his tenure and associated professor 1998 from Mesa State College, Colorado.
+He served at Mesa State as a graduate coordinator from 1996 to 1998.
+Dr. Qaddour joined the industry in late 1998 to gain more hands-on experience.
+From 1998 to 1999, he was with Sprint PCS's Switch and Radio department as a Principal Engineer.
+From 1999 to 2001, Dr Qaddour was a Switch and Radio department manager, managing more than ten engineers.
+From 2001 to 2002, Dr. Qaddour moved to the Broadband Wireless department as a lead engineer to select the new broadband technology for Sprint Wireless.
+From 2002 to the present, Dr. Qaddour has been teaching in the School of Information Technology at Illinois State University, where he received his tenure in 2005 and associate professor in 2008.

 Current Courses